-This product is suitable for investors who are seeking: et is suitable for investors who are Scheme Riskometer Capital appreciation over long term Investments in companies demonstrating sustainable practices across Environment, Social and Governance (ESG) parameters.
-Investors understand that their principal will be at very high risk. moderate moderate high high
+and Governance (ESG) parameters.
+This product is suitable for investors who are seeking: Scheme Riskometer Benchmark Riskometer Investments in companies demonstrating sustainable practices across Environment, Social Investors understand that their principal will Investors understand that their principal will be at very high risk.

-Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
+^{}Investors should consult their financial advisers if in doubt about whether the product is suitable for them.